erikh/ldhcpd/README.md

 not exist yet, but is planned.

-One thing Light DHCPd offers that is novel, is a remote control plane powered over GRPC, authenticated and encrypted by TLS (ecdsa certs are only supported currently) client certificates.
+One thing Light DHCPd offers that is novel, is a remote control plane powered over GRPC, authenticated and encrypted by TLS client certificates.
 This control plane can be embedded into your orchestration code or you can use the provided command-line tool to manipulate it from your shell.
 There is a golang client, and the protobufs are included in the source tree if you wish to generate clients for other languages.

 There is a small configuration file for managing dynamic leases and the overall network parameters (resolver, gateway).